Suck It Up, Buttercup

 For some reason, I've been asked for my advice about getting started in an editing or filmmaking career or how to find indie films to work on more this week than ever before.
 I'm not sure why it's all happened at once, maybe I'm giving off a vibe.
 Or scent.
 Regardless, it's cool.
 I love sharing my experiences and opinions.
 Passing on advice that worked for me is a lot of fun and I'll always do it.
 Mutual curiosity about career stuff is a fun conversation topic.

-got to stop being lazy and making excuses for not getting what you want.
+But you've really really got to stop being lazy and making excuses for not getting what you want.
 Seriously.
 It's sad and it makes me sad for you.
 So sad in fact, that I've created this BEST OF compilation of stupid excuses.
 It's perhaps a little more brash than my usual fare.
 Don't mistake this for arrogance.
 I'm young and stupid too, but I'm still allowed to almost rant.
 Pseudo-rant.
 Pretend I made you cookies and you're eating them as you read this.

 "I want to shoot/edit/work on some short films but I don't know anyone."